mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/jacobian_example1.png?raw=true)

 #### What is a Hessian matrix?

+When out function has multiple input dimensions, there are many second derivatives.
+These derivatives can be collected together into a matrix called **Hessian matrix**.

 The hessian matrix is a square matrix of the second-order partial derivatives of a scalar-valued (real-valued) multi-variable function $f:\mathbb{R}^{n}\to \mathbb{R}$.